 Our school should provide a safe, caring, positive and stimulating environment that promotes the social, physical and moral development of the individual child free from discrimination or bullying where children can learn and develop happily.

 The Designated Safeguarding Lead (DSL) at Brightwell School is the Headteacher, Sue Potts.
+Contact number 01491 837024.

-If you have any concerns regarding the welfare of a child.
-Please contact the staff named above.
+If you have any concerns regarding the welfare of a child, please contact the staff named above.
 As a member of the public with a safeguarding concern for a child, please call The Multi-Agency Safeguarding Hub (MASH) on 0345 050 7666.

 Safeguarding documentation for parents